Back to Champions of Orthodoxy

 • persevere through exile with hope.

-Champions of Orthodoxy exists so that souls may learn how the saints defended the faith in times of crisis and so discover that the same fidelity remains possible now.
-The end of this section is not controversy for its own sake, but the salvation of souls through truth, , and steadfast hope in Christ.
+Souls should learn here how the saints defended the faith in times of crisis and so discover that the same fidelity remains possible now.
+The end is not controversy for its own sake, but the salvation of souls through truth, , and steadfast hope in Christ.
 The saints fight no longer on earth, but they still instruct militant.
 To study them rightly is to learn how to remain Catholic when the cost rises.

 Footnotes